sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 c0*log(c1*v_M(t)/v_M_max + c2 + sqrt((c1*v_M(t)/v_M_max + c2)**2 + 1)) + c3

-The SymPy-provided class for this exact curve is :obj:`~sympy.physics._biomechanics.FiberForceVelocityDeGroote2016`.
+The SymPy-provided class for this exact curve is :obj:`~sympy.physics.biomechanics.FiberForceVelocityDeGroote2016`.
 It can be instantiated with five arguments.
 The first argument is :math:`\tilde{v}^M`, which need not necessarily be a symbol and can be an expression.
 The further four arguments are all constants.
 It is intended that these will be constants, or sympifiable numerical values.

->>> from sympy.physics._biomechanics import FiberForceVelocityDeGroote2016
+>>> from sympy.physics.biomechanics import FiberForceVelocityDeGroote2016

 >>> fv_M2 = FiberForceVelocityDeGroote2016(v_M/v_M_max, c0, c1, c2, c3)
 >>> fv_M2